AsmShuvo/Data-Structures-Algorithms/README.md

 - 1-2 --> update on 2nd itr
 - 0-1 --> update on 1st itr
 so we'll need maximum N-1 itr for relaxarion at the worst case.

-### Negative Cycle Detection:

-After **N-1 iterations** , if any edge can still be relaxed, it means the graph contains a **negative weight cycle**.

-- **If after the 4th iteration, any edge can still be relaxed**, it indicates a negative weight cycle in the graph.

 ## Summary of Bellman-Ford Algorithm: